Do you really need a big list to launch a membership?

-What if you know that you do want to get started with bigger numbers straight out of the gate?
+What if you know that you do want to get started with bigger numbers straight right from the start?

-Maybe you want to kick off your membership with 100 or more people, like I did last year.
-Maybe you want to launch your first online programme with at least 30 people in it.
+Maybe you want to kick off your membership with over 100 people, like I did last year.
+Or you want to launch your first online programme with at least 300 people in it.
 If so that’s easy too.

 All it means is that your first job is to go out and grow your emailing list and grow your community.
 And honestly, it’s so much easier than you might think if you only put your mind to it and take consistent action.